Box

 Cannot Download File

-When attempting to download a file from a Box Remote Mount folder, you may see errors such as Box errored while trying to Download: '403:'
+When you attempt to download a file from a Box Remote Mount folder, the errors Box errored while trying to Download: '403:' and Could not download {path} due to: indicate that the Box user only has "Viewer" permission and is attempting to download a watermarked file.

-These errors occur when the Box user only has "Viewer" permission and attempts to download a watermarked file.
-Box only allows watermarked files to be downloaded directly from their own platform via their online viewer app.
-Watermarked files are prohibited from being downloaded any other way by "Viewer" permission users of Box.
+Box only allows watermarked files to be downloaded directly from its own platform via the online viewer app.
+Watermarked files cannot be downloaded any other way by "Viewer" permission users of Box.

 Change the Box user's permission to "Editor" to resolve this issue.